21 May 2017

 Daniel Gallan (@danielgallan)

-Who’d be an elite coach?
-The merry-go-round at the top can be a daunting prospect for any manager and in this line of work, even the very best get the axe.
-But as we see time and time again, appointing a new manager often has an immediate positive impact on the team.
+Who’d be an elite coach or business leader?
+The merry-go-round at the top can be a daunting prospect for any leader and in this line of work, even the very best get the axe.
+But as we see time and time again, appointing a new manager often has an immediate positive impact on the team or organisation.
 Maybe there is some logic behind the madness.
 Two experts in their field with decades of experience help CONQA unpack the effect new managers have on teams and find ways to replicate that for those who are trying to keep their job.

-When Paul Clement took over as Swansea City manager in January this year, the club was languishing in 19th on the log and were in serious danger of relegation.
+When Paul Clement took over as Swansea City manager, the club was languishing in 19th on the log and were in serious danger of relegation.

 But 5 wins in 8 matches, including a 3-2 win away at Liverpool and a 2-0 victory over defending champions Leicester helped the Welsh club climb the table and set their sights on safety.